Kapiainen/Lauhdutin/Readme.md

 - `steam:` followed by `true` or `false`.
 If `true`, then only show games installed via Steam.
 If `false`, then show all other games that were not installed via Steam.

 - `galaxy:` followed by `true` or `false`.
 If `true`, then only show games installed via GOG Galaxy.
 If `false`, then show all other games that were not installed via GOG Galaxy.

+- `battlenet:` followed by `true` or `false`.
+If `true`, then only show games installed via Battle.net.
+If `false`, then show all other games that were not installed via Battle.net.

 - `installed:` followed by `true` or `false`.
 If `true`, then only show are installed.
 If `false`, then show games that are not installed (only Steam games are supported at the moment).